 Some of the benefits of utilizing FTZ benefits include:

 Customs duties are paid only when foreign merchandise is shipped into US Customs territory.
 Therefore, standing inventory is held in the FTZ subzone/site without duty, often resulting in large savings, particularly during the first year.

 Supply Chain Timeline

-There is no need to hold product for customs clearance.
-This often results in a one to three day reduction in the supply chain which benefits not only manufacturers and other end users, but 3PL (third party logistics) providers.
+There is no need to hold the product for customs clearance.
+This often results in a one to three day reduction in the supply chain which benefits not only manufacturers and other end users, but 3PL third-party logistics) providers.
 With prior approval by Customs, FTZ operators can facilitate the movement of foreign product: they do not need to wait for Customs officers to be present before breaking seals or even shipping products.
 This benefit is especially valuable to 3PL’s and large distribution centers with cross dock operations.